JonasHoelscher/dotfiles/README.md

 The installation script checks the computers hostname and creates symlinks for the specific configs.
 The configs from the folder 'common' are always installed.

+## TODO

+Check if there are separate configurations in 'common' and 'hostname' and then prefer to use the one in 'hostname'